 Who Is It For?

+This book is going to work great for newbies and intermediate mentalists.
 The better part of it is given to getting to understand the history of each aspect of mentalism and then getting a basic introduction to each.

 Pro’s and Con’s: